webda2l/symfony-docs/setup/web_server_configuration.rst

     If you are doing some quick tests with Apache, you can also run ``composer require symfony/apache-pack``.
 This package creates an ``.htaccess`` file in the ``public/`` directory with the necessary rewrite rules needed to serve the Symfony application.
+Don't forget to change the Apache's ``AllowOverride None`` setting to ``AllowOverride All``.
 However, in production, it's recommended to move these rules to the main Apache configuration file (as shown above) to improve performance.

 Caddy